 Welcome to my little corner of the internet

 Roselle Ambubuyog graduated Summa Cum Laude in 2001 from the Ateneo de Manila University, Loyola Schools, as Class Valedictorian with a Bachelor of Science degree in Mathematics and a minor in Actuarial Science.
-Despite being totally blind since the age of six, she consistently attained the highest academic honors, also graduating as valedictorian from the Holy Infant Montessori Center (1986), Batino Elementary School (1993), and Ramon Magsaysay High School—Manila (1997).
+Despite being totally blind since the age of six, she consistently attained the highest academic honors, also graduating at the top of her class from the Holy Infant Montessori Center (1986), Batino Elementary School (1993), and Ramon Magsaysay High School—Manila (1997).
 From grade school through college, she was mainstreamed in regular classes with sighted students.

-Roselle received all awards possible for a graduating Ateneo student: the Ateneo President’s award as Valedictorian of Class 2001, the Ateneo Vice-President’s Most Outstanding Individual award for service and excellence, the St. Ignatius award for Outstanding Scholar, and the Departmental award for Mathematics.
+Roselle received all awards possible for a graduating Atenean: the Ateneo President’s award as Valedictorian of Class 2001, the Ateneo Vice-President’s Most Outstanding Individual award for service and excellence, the St. Ignatius award for Outstanding Scholar, and the Departmental award for Mathematics.